 Historical adventure fiction

-Modern and contemporary fiction: general and literary
+Modern and contemporary fiction: literary and general

 Historical romance